 We found that there were some businesses around with truly top tier strategies, and others that needed to ”˜up their game’.

-Out of all of the localities that we tested, one company that really impressed us was Superdrug.
+Out of all of the localities that we tested, one company that impressed us was Superdrug.

-What we found: when you search for ‘beauty stores near me’ and even ‘where can I find face powder near me’, Superdrug comes out on top.
-Even though it is positioned less than 200 ft away from a main competitor (who, by the way, doesn’t appear at all).
+What we found: when you search for ”˜beauty stores near me and even ”˜where can I find face powder near me‘, Superdrug comes out on top.
+Even though it is positioned less than 200 ft away from the main competitor (who, by the way, doesn’t appear at all).

 What this showed us: we recently spoke about how Superdrug have reported increased profits of 2.3%.
 An honourable figure considering the struggles that other retailers have been facing (such as Poundworld, Mothercare, Toys R Us etc…).

 We believe that SEO is certainly a contributor to Superdrug’s successes as it’s proven that local search is a key driver of footfalls.

-As well as Superdrug, there were also a couple more businesses who stood out to us with their local search results.
+As well as Superdrug, there were also a couple more businesses that stood out to us with their local search results.

-What we found: having the UK’s highest market share in the supermarket industry, it came as no surprise to us that Tesco were at the top of our search engine results page when testing.
+What we found: having the UK’s highest market share in the supermarket industry, it came as no surprise to us that Tesco was at the top of our search engine results page when testing.